 Testing strategies for SARS-CoV-2

-The implementation of objective-driven and sustainable testing strategies for COVID-19 supports the overall public health response to the pandemic and helps mitigate its impact on vulnerable populations and healthcare systems, while ensuring that societies and economies can continue to function as described in the document on COVID-19 testing strategies and objectives.
+The implementation of objective-driven and sustainable testing strategies for COVID-19 has supported the overall public health response to the pandemic and helped mitigating its impact on vulnerable populations and healthcare systems, while ensuring that societies and economies continued to function.